The Family behind “King Family Ranch”

 After moving to Arizona and getting back to my roots I realized that growing up on a cattle ranch I always had cattle dogs.
 They were such intelligent and loyal companions and I missed having a pal…… a herding dog, a co-pilot and a gate guard.
 My friend Tina who I had met in Colorado was raising a litter of Aussies and when I saw Macie’s photo, I just HAD to have her!
 She was the perfect first addition to our dream of raising cattle dogs.
 She far exceeded our expectations of intelligence and loyalty.

 After meeting a couple Aussiedoodles and falling in LOVE…… we decided to raise them as well.
 Macie would be our first Mama.
-We loved that they didn’t shed as much and knew anyone else that met one would fall in love.
+We loved that they didn’t shed as much and knew anyone else that met one would fall in love as well.
 A farm or ranch can be one of the best places to raise dogs.
-Not only do we have the space, but the other animals and life experiences here for our dogs is exactly what we envisioned.
+Not only do we have the space, but the other animals here and life experiences for our dogs is exactly what we envisioned.
 It’s the perfect setting of open space where our dogs can enjoy the great outdoors while being a part of a family who loves them!
 As I get back into training horses the dogs enjoy tagging along.